y-sudharshan/SheetWise/README.md

 ##  Overview

-The Zidio Data Analytics Platform is a comprehensive backend solution that transforms raw Excel data into structured, queryable information.
+The SheetWise Data Analytics Platform is a comprehensive backend solution that transforms raw Excel data into structured, queryable information.
 Built with modern technologies and best practices, it provides a secure foundation for data-driven applications.

 ##  Key Features
 ###  Security & Authentication